Isopeptide bond: Biosignaling

-Biostructural bond chemistry
+Biostructural

 The enzymatic chemistry involved in the formation of isopeptides for structural purposes is different from the case of ubiquitin and ubiquitin related proteins.
 In that, instead of sequential steps involving multiple enzymes to activate, conjugate and target the substrate.
 The catalysis is performed by one enzyme and the only precursor step, if there is one, is generally cleavage to activate it from a zymogen.
-However, the uniformity that exists in the ubiquitin’s case is not so here, as there are numerous different enzymes all performing the reaction of forming the isopeptide bond.
+However, the uniformity that exists in the ubiquitin's case is not so here, as there are numerous different enzymes all performing the reaction of forming the isopeptide bond.

 The first case is that of the sortases, an enzyme family that is spread throughout numerous gram positive bacteria.
 It has been shown to be an important pathogenicity and virulence factor.
-The general reaction performed by sortases involves using its own brand of the ‘catalytic triad’: i.e. using histidine, arginine, and cysteine for the reactive mechanism.
+The general reaction performed by sortases involves using its own brand of the 'catalytic triad': i.e. using histidine, arginine, and cysteine for the reactive mechanism.
 His and Arg act to help create the reactive environment, and Cys once again acts as the reaction center by using a thioester help hold a carboxyl group until the amine of a Lysine can perform a nucleophilic attack to transfer the protein and form the isopeptide bond.
 An ion that can sometimes play an important although indirect role in the enzymatic reaction is calcium, which is bound by sortase.
 It plays an important role in holding the structure of the enzyme in the optimal conformation for catalysis.
 However, there are cases where calcium has been shown to be non-essential for catalysis to take place.